 Understanding Native American History and Culture in Fairfield

-Uncovering and Understanding the 1637 Battle of Munnacommock (Pequot) Swamp
+Uncovering the 1637 Battle of Munnacommock (Pequot) Swamp

 Working with archaeologists from the Mashantucket Pequot Museum and Research Center, the Fairfield Museum has successfully identified the probable locations of the Pequot Swamp battle site, conducted historical research, and documented artifacts that remain from the battle.

-During the second phase, completed in 2019, the Fairfield Museum worked with a team of archaeologists to conduct low-impact field analysis of the Pequot Swamp battle site to locate possible artifacts.
-The final report for that phase is available here: Technical Report: Battle of Pequot (Munnacommock) Swamp, 2019.
+During the second phase, completed in 2019, the Fairfield Museum worked with a team of archaeologists to conduct a low-impact field analysis of the Pequot Swamp battle site to locate possible artifacts.
+The final report for that phase is available here (some pages of the report have been redacted to preserve the privacy of property owners): Technical Report: Battle of Pequot (Munnacommock) Swamp, 2019.

-The third phase of the project is currently underway.
-The Fairfield Museum is working with Native American representatives, educators, and archaeologists to develop a series of educational exhibits and K-12 curriculum resources for educators and the public that will help tell the story and preserve the history of the Battle of Munnacommock Swamp and the Pequot War.
+For the third phase of the project the Fairfield Museum worked with Native American representatives, educators, and archaeologists to develop a series of educational exhibits and K-12 curriculum resources for educators and the public that will help tell the story and preserve the history of the Battle of Munnacommock Swamp and the Pequot War.

 The Fairfield Museum is grateful to the following partners, donors, and sponsors whose generous support has made this project possible:

-- National Park Service American Battlefield Protection Program
+- National Park Service’s American Battlefield Protection Program

 - Pequot Running Club